pytorch/serve/examples/large_models/llama-fairscale/Readme.md

 ### Step 1: Download model

+You can get the model from [Meta llama site](https://ai.meta.com/llama/) or follow the[ steps to download from llama Github repository](https://github.com/facebookresearch/llama#download).

+Alternatively, you can also download from HuggingFace hub as follows as well.

-Login into huggingface hub with token by running the below command
+Login into HuggingFace hub with token by running the below command

 ```bash
 huggingface-cli login
 ```
-paste the token generated from huggingface hub.
+paste the token generated from HuggingFace hub.
 Make sure `use_auth_token=True` is in [Download script](../utils/Download_model.py).

 ```bash
 python ../utils/Download_model.py --model_name meta-llama/Llama-2-7b